Suicidal ideation is when you think about killing yourself. The thoughts might or might not include a plan to die by suicide.

 - Search online for ways to kill themselves

-- Take dangerous risks, like driving far too fast
+- Take dangerous risks, such as driving far too fast

 - Make out a will or set other affairs in order